 Tai Chi as an internal martial art emphasizes awareness of the spirit, mind, Chi ("energy" or "life force") and the use of relaxed leverage through sensitivity and softness rather than relying on muscular tension and physical strength alone.

-Our Yang style is very much martial arts based while also emphasizing the meditative, mental and spiritual qualities of the art.
+Our Yang as well as Chen style is very much martial arts based while also emphasizing the meditative, mental and spiritual qualities of the art.

 While not all movements have martial art applications learning the art with insights into the martial arts context we believe is the only way to experience its true origins and essence.